 Surface mount locks typically are screwed onto the face of the patio slider frame.
 The lock is built into the handle.
 The picture above shows a Fasco 070001 model lock.
 There are some versions with the same handle on both sides.

 These are the easiest to replace because most of the time you just have to pull out 2 screws, remove the old handleset and bolt on a new one.
 The bolts or screws that hold the locks on are often 6-5/8" or 168mm apart.

 So any handle the has that hole spacing will bolt right on.
 Even if the spacing is different, you usually only have to drill one new hole in the door and at worst fill one of the old screw holes.

-I have more information on these type of sliding glass door hardware on my surface mount locks page.
+For more information on these type of sliding glass door hardware click on the picture above or go to my surface mount locks page.